 You can specify any conditions to be met by adding conditions to the trigger in the Trigger Wizard, as shown above.

 For more details on trigger conditions, check out this tutorial: Adding Conditions.

 It’s one thing to make a lightbox available on a single slide, but what if you want lightboxed content to be accessible throughout your course?

-In the action field of the trigger wizard panel, select the lightbox trigger and then choose the content slide(s) you’d like to have appear in the lightbox.
+In the action field of the Trigger Wizard panel, select the lightbox trigger and then choose the content slide(s) you’d like to open up.